dm3-org/dm3/README.md

 * **Storage Encryption Key**: Synchronous key to encrypt the user storage.  `keccak256(personalSignWithEthAccount(salt))`
 * **Delivery Service**: The service that buffers messages until they are delivered.
 * **Registry**: A decentral service (e.g. ENS) mapping Ethereum accounts to profile registry entry URLs (e.g. using text records).
-* **Profile Registry Entry**: A resource containing properties linked to an Ethereum account that is using ENS Mail.
+* **Profile Registry Entry**: A resource containing properties linked to an Ethereum account that is using dm3.
 E.g. public keys, the delivery service URL and spam filter configuration.

 ## Accounts & Keys
 ### Keys